awlong/KmedoidFLANN/README.md

 # TODO:
+- Refactor into individual files for ease of understanding (monolithic header is tough)
-- Push current branch of code
+- Write simple example code
 - Refactor to remove Armadillo dependencies
 - Add OpenMP and/or MPI support for parallelized search through the tree
   - Both batch and individual NN search parallelization